Faiz99khan/Emotion-Detection/README.md

 # Emotion-Detection
-This software detects different emotions (like happy,sad,angry and so on) of human face in Realtime cam,Image and video.The model is trained using deep convolutional network on the FER-2013 dataset which was published on International Conference on Machine Learning (ICML).
+This model can detect 7 different emotions (happy, sad, angry, surprise, fear, disgust and neutral) of human face in Realtime cam or Image or Video.The model is built using deep convolutional network and trained on the FER-2013 dataset which was published on International Conference on Machine Learning (ICML).

 ## Demo